It was 2014 when I wrote my first blog to share my feelings about my dreams and life in the United States.

 Yes, once you start writing your blog, you will slowly feel a boost in your confidence levels.
 Blogging is a journey where you do mistakes and learn from them.
 As you progress in this journey, you may discover new strengths in yourself.

-If you are good at writing, you will also make audience, meet fellow bloggers, get more social or hang out with them on podcasts or zoom meetings.
+If you are good at writing, you will also make an audience, meet fellow bloggers, get more social or hang out with them on podcasts, social media platforms, or zoom meetings.

 Once you realize the growth and benefits, you will find more confidence in yourself.
 You never know you might launch your blogging course or a course in your expertise too.